Connecticut Children's Medical Center

 Connecticut's Pre-Existing Condition Insurance Program (PCIP)

 Connecticut's PCIP, which was created under national health care reform, offers comprehensive health care coverage to Connecticut residents, regardless of age or income.
-It is open to Connecticut residents who have qualified, diagnosed medical conditions, and have been uninsured for at least six months.
-The premium is $381 per member per month.
+It is open to Connecticut residents who have qualified, diagnosed medical conditions and have been uninsured for at least six months.

 Frankly Speaking About Cancer: Brain Tumors